 1951 Davis Snow's The Long Days aren't very.
 Frances Starr plays a domineering mother who drives her husband and three sons to drink.
 She tossed her meddlesome daughter-in-law into an asylum and one night accidentally kills the one lush who was loyal to her.
 It runs three performances at the Empire Theatre on Broadway.

-1999 Emlyn Williams' Night Must Fall, which opened in March 8 at the Lyceum Theatre, reopens at the Helen Hayes Theatre.
+1999 Emlyn Williams' Night Must Fall, which opened on March 8 at the Lyceum Theatre, reopens at the Helen Hayes Theatre.
 The production was scheduled to close April 11, but star Matthew Broderick decided to stay on with the show, making the transfer viable.
 The thriller focuses on a psychopathic bellboy and the spell he casts on several women in an English country house.

-2011 Following a 2009 London premiere, the musical stage adaptation Sister Act—featuring a score by Alan Menken and Glenn Slater—opens in New York at the Broadway Theatre.
+2011 Following a 2009 London premiere, the musical stage adaptation of Sister Act—featuring a score by Alan Menken and Glenn Slater—opens in New York at the Broadway Theatre.
 Patina Miller makes her Broadway debut as Deloris Van Cartier, a singer on the run who transforms the lives of a convent full of nuns when she hides out among them.

-2014 Two shows previously seen Off-Broadway in the 1990s, make their Broadway debuts today: Roundabout Theatre Company's production of Jeanine Tesori and Brian Crawley's musical Violet, starring Sutton Foster in the title role, opens at the American Airlines Theatre; and Michael Grandage's production of Martin McDonagh's play The Cripple of Inishmaan, starring Daniel Radcliffe, opens at the Cort Theatre.
+2014 Two shows previously seen Off-Broadway in the 1990s, make their Broadway debuts: Roundabout Theatre Company's production of Jeanine Tesori and Brian Crawley's musical Violet, starring Sutton Foster in the title role, opens at the American Airlines Theatre; and Michael Grandage's production of Martin McDonagh's play The Cripple of Inishmaan, starring Daniel Radcliffe, opens at the Cort Theatre.